LaughingLeader-DOS2-Mods/ToggleSprintDefinitiveEdition/README.md

 * [LeaderLib](https://github.com/LaughingLeader-DOS2-Mods/LeaderLib/releases/tag/mod-releases) mod menu support.

 ## Tips/Notes:
-* You can access the Settings Menu via the Toggle Sprint Settings book (given to the host, and sold by the [LeaderLib](https://github.com/LaughingLeader-DOS2-Mods/LeaderLib/) trader).The host should open the settings menu once to run through the setup dialog, which has options for configuration presets!
+* You can access the Settings Menu via the Toggle Sprint Settings book (given to the host, and sold by the [LeaderLib](https://github.com/LaughingLeader-DOS2-Mods/LeaderLib/) trader).
+The host should open the settings menu once to run through the setup dialog, which has options for configuration presets!

 * Additionally, you can access this menu via the LeaderLib Mod Menu, which is opened with the Mod Menu book, given/sold by the LeaderLib trader.